sallar/serialgraphy/README.md

 Tracking US TV Show Airtimes using [AngularJS](http://angularjs.org/) and CSS3.
 This app populates its data using [Trakt.tv](http://trakt.tv) API and filters unrelated genres out using PHP and then caches the result for easy access, and updates it every 6 hours.

+## Online Version
+This web app is online and working on it's website: [Serialgraphy.com](http://serialgraphy.com).

 ## Features
 - Shows the Airtime using local timezone
 - Ability to change the Timezone to UTC and remember the choice
 - Filters out cartoons, reality shows, etc.
 - Responsive + Retina-ready

+## Browser Compatibility
+Since it uses CSS3 it only works on modern browsers and IE9+.

 ## Install it locally
 You can install this app locally if you have PHP >= 5.4 installed on your machine.